frederic-perez/AmE-dictionary/data/dictionary.md

 __apostate<sup>2</sup>__ _adj_ Guilty of apostasy.
 __apostle__ _n_ :mute:[apos~~t~~le]
 __apostrophe__ _n_ :two: In rhetoric, apostrophe occurs when a writer or speaker directly addresses an absent person, a concept, or an inanimate object.
 Example: You have made a fool out of me for the last time, washing machine!
-__apothegm__ _n_ A short, pithy, and instructive saying or formulation. _Syn_ aphorism _Her mother endlessly repeated the apothegm “cleanliness is next to godliness.”_
+__apothegm__ _n_ :two: A short, pithy, and instructive saying or formulation.
+A terse, witty, instructive saying. _Syn_ aphorism _Her mother endlessly repeated the apothegm “cleanliness is next to godliness.”_
 __apotheosis__ _n_ :two: /uh-pah-thee-OH-sis/ Exaltation to divine rank or stature. _Syn_ deification, exaltation
 __appall__ _v_ :five::hammer::pencil2: (appalls, appalled) :es: horrorizar, espantar
 __appalled__ _adj_ :six: Shocked or dismayed; filled with horror.